Duel (1971 film): Plot

-In an attempt to create more distance between himself and the truck, Mann drives at a very leisurely pace, as other motorists pass him.
-Once again, he encounters the truck, which has pulled off to the side of the road, waiting for him.
-The truck pulls out in front of him and starts antagonizing him again.
+In an attempt to create more distance between him and the truck, Mann drives at a leisurely pace as other motorists pass him.
+Again, he encounters the truck, which has pulled off to the side of the road ahead, waiting for him.
+The truck pulls out in front of Mann and starts antagonizing him again.

-Mann stops at a gas station with a roadside animal attraction, consisting prominently of rattlesnakes.
-He calls the police from a telephone booth at the station.
-During the call, however, the truck drives through the booth, destroying it.
-Mann narrowly escapes, and is chased around the animal attraction by the truck.
-He is able to get into his car and speed away.
-Around a corner, he pulls off the road, hiding behind an embankment as the truck drives past.
+Mann stops at a gas station/roadside animal attraction to call the police and replace his radiator hose.
+When he steps into the phone booth, the truck drives into it.
+Mann jumps clear just in time, gets into his car, and speeds away.
+Around a corner he pulls off the road, hiding behind an embankment as the truck drives past.